 Now, most of us find our jobs to be boring, exhausting, or unimportant.
 We find little-to-no joy in our work and we feel it does nothing for society or ourselves other than make us tired and bored.
 On top of this, work is bad for us.
 The International Labour Organization estimates that 2.3 million people die work-related deaths (and I’d probably argue that this is underestimated, as it likely excludes people who died after retiring but whose lives were shortened by work-related stress or illness).
-This is not to mention the countless injuries, illnesses, and just downright stress and frustration that people get from doing work.
+This is not to mention the countless injuries, illnesses, and psychological stress and frustration that people get from doing work.
 On top of that, the psychological wear of doing this work for at least 40 hours a week and the effect that has on people’s social skills and lives is awful; to quote Bob Black, from his essay “The Abolition of Work”, “You are what you do.
 If you do boring, stupid, monotonous work, chances are you’ll end up boring, stupid and monotonous.”
 People deserve to spend their time socializing, playing, doing meaningful tasks and, most of all, enjoying life; not sitting in a cubicle or on an assembly line, going to boring meetings, being yelled at by bosses, and having their labor exploited.

 So why do we work such jobs for long hours and little reward rather than doing more enjoyable tasks like gardening, hiking, playing sports, lying on the beach, watching television and movies, reading books, going to parties, building things, and learning arts, sciences, and crafts?
 It is because we cannot begin to fulfill such emotional, developmental needs until we have our basic needs met.
 The basic needs that I’ve talked about this whole time—food, water, shelter, health care—the basic needs that we need money in order to have, the money we spend about 40 hours a week trying to earn.
-We think of ourselves as living in futuristic times of luxury, as opposed to barbarous times where we spent most of our waking lives procuring basic essentials of life, and yet though the methods may have changed and technology become more sophisticated, the principle is still the same.
+We think of ourselves as living in futuristic times of luxury, the affluent society, as opposed to barbarous times where we spent most of our waking lives procuring basic essentials of life, and yet though the methods may have changed and technology become more sophisticated, the principle is still the same.
 We spend most of our time simply trying to survive, and most of the remainder is spent recovering from the time we spend working.

 So when people say “socialism destroys incentive to work”, what they really mean is “having your basic needs met destroys incentive to subject yourself to exhausting, monotonous labor for the benefit of a rich minority”.
 Well duh.
-Why would you subject yourself to domination and exploitation by rich assholes if you didn’t need to to survive?
+Why would you subject yourself to domination and exploitation by rich assholes if you didn’t need to do so in order to survive?
 So let’s talk about one last part of this statement before we conclude.
 What about that wondrous word that capitalist-apologists love to throw around in defense of a system they don’t understand, “incentive”?
 Based on what we’ve already established, you work to meet your basic needs, but what is the alternative?
 What fate befalls you if you are to refuse to work for a living?
 If you refuse to work, to take part in their system, to subject yourself to their rule, then you don’t get any money, it’s pretty simple.
 You don’t get money, you can’t afford food, a home, healthcare, or water.
 If you don’t have those things, then, odds are, you are going to die, or at least suffer.
 If you refuse to work, you suffer and die.
 In effect, the hope of all who oppose socialism due to the destruction of “incentive”, whether they realize this or not, is that everybody who refuses to produce profitable labor will be issued the death penalty.
 This may seem a bit dramatic to some, but to those hundreds of millions of people who spend their whole lives working two or three jobs just trying to make ends meet, this is reality.